Market Research

 - Ask in interviews: "What would this be worth to you?"

-- Look at competitors: What's the range?
+- Look at competitors: what is the range?

-- Calculate value: How much do you save them?
+- Calculate value: how much do you save them?

-- Test willingness to pay: Landing page with prices
+- Test willingness to pay: landing page with prices

 General rules: